IT Security Standard: Managing Computer Accounts

 - Cal Poly Information Technology Responsible Use Policy

-- CSU Information Security Policy (8060 Access Mgt)
+- CSU Information Security Policy (ISO Domain 9: Access Control)

 This standard exists to ensure that access to computer systems is appropriately requested, approved, granted, terminated, and reviewed on a regular basis.
 Management of computer accounts is critical in protecting sensitive data and minimizing risks to our university.